Schroeterlab/BELAs_Schumacher_et_al/in_vitro_Integration+FeaturePlots+Clustering+AVE_DEGs.md

 # ggsave("20230201_invitro_Nodal.pdf", width = 4, height = 4)
 ```

-Export dataset for integration in python
+Export dataset (as h5ad file) for ingest integration with in vivo
+datasets performed in python environment.
+Only raw counts are used for
+this.

 ``` r
 in_vitro$orig_ident <- in_vitro$orig.ident